Suzanne Gibson-Foy:

 Death - No one is Immune

-It is said the death is the great leveller.
+It is said that death is the great leveller.
 That no matter who you are, rich or poor, believer or unbeliever, everyone must pass through the narrow gate.
-And thus it is with spiritualists and being a spiritualist will not lessen the sting of your own passing or the loss of someone dear to you.
+And thus it is with spiritualists.
+Being a spiritualist will not lessen the sting of your own passing or the loss of someone dear to you.
 One might conclude that foreknowledge of the spirit-world might make things easier and in many ways it does and in many other ways it does not.

 Back in the day, for example, in the 1950’s before the internet, email, inexpensive flights, mobile phones and all the modern conveniences that we take for granted.
 For ordinary people, international communication consisted of letters or very expensive telephone calls that one would have to arrange in advance with an operator.
 Back then if a family member moved to Australia, one might grieve as if they were dying.
-The likelihood of seeing them was next to zero as the expense was so high.
+They had knowledge of Australia and had seen it on maps and my have gone there if they were in the armed forces and it made not a jot of difference.
+The likelihood of seeing their loved one again was next to zero as the expense was so high.
 And as for speaking to them, one would have to rely on letters and phone calls that would barley give a glimpse of their lives.

 But why grieve?
 They are just in Australia.
 They are safe and happy.